-To designbuild a watershed planning system that allows multiple stakeholders to participate in setting proposing investment constraints and reaching a consensus on optimizeding multistage BMP implementation plans (i.e., roadmaps of a specific BMP scenario, two key issues need to be addressed.
-The system should integrate the BMP roadmap a method for optimizing methodroadmaps under stepwise investments This method was proposed as a universal framework that can be implemented based on the existing spatial optimization systems/tools of BMP scenarios (see the simplified workflow depicted in the red dashed part in Figure 1; adapted from Shen et al., under review). for a given BMP scenario while streamliningsimplifying the use of non-expert stakeholders by inputting investment constraints and outputting roadmaps (Figure 1).
-Next, the system must have an easy-to-use interface to facilitatehelp stakeholders with different educational knowledge backgrounds and diverse roles to participate in the process of optimizing and analyzing roadmaps and reaching a consensus.
-Based on the simplified usage of the roadmap optimization method of a specific BMP scenario, The participation process of non-expert stakeholders in determining roadmaps can be summarized as an iterative workflow: setting/adjusting investment constraints and optional optimization algorithm-based parameters, submitting the roadmap optimization task, evaluating the optimized roadmaps and comparing them with existing ones if any, discussing and consulting among multiple stakeholders, and feeding back by adjusting investment plansparameter settings or attaining unanimous roadmaps (Figure 1b).
+To build a watershed planning system that allows multiple stakeholders to participate in setting investment constraints and reaching a consensus on optimizing multistage BMP implementation plans (i.e., roadmaps of a specific BMP scenario), two key issues need to be addressed.
+The system should integrate a method for optimizing roadmaps under stepwise investments for a given BMP scenario while simplifying the use of non-expert stakeholders by inputting investment constraints and outputting roadmaps.
+Next, the system must have an easy-to-use interface to help stakeholders with diverse roles to participate in the process of optimizing and analyzing roadmaps and reaching a consensus.

 A new optimization method for multistage BMP implementation plans considering the stepwise investment and time-varying effectiveness of BMPs was recently proposed by Shen et al. (under review).
 This method introduces the concept of net present value (NPV) to evaluate the economic effectiveness of roadmaps and time-varying effectiveness of BMP to evaluate environmental effectiveness.
 This method was proposed as a universal framework that can be implemented based on the existing spatial optimization systems/tools of BMP scenarios (see the simplified workflow depicted in the red dashed part in Figure 1; adapted from Shen et al., under review).
 The implementation and application of this method involves highly specialized modeling processes, including collecting modeling data (e.g., watershed modeling and BMP knowledge data), improving and building the watershed model, and improving and executing the optimization tool (Figure 1a).
-Once professional modelers prepare these specialized processes according to the management goals, the system can only expose simple input parameters (i.e., investment constraints and optional optimization parameters) to non-expert stakeholders to execute the optimization and derive the corresponding roadmaps (Figure 1b).-
+Once professional modelers prepare these specialized processes according to the management goals, the system can only expose simple input parameters (i.e., investment constraints and optional optimization parameters) to non-expert stakeholders to execute the optimization and derive the corresponding roadmaps (Figure 1b).

-Figure 1 Framework of pParticipatory optimization framework for multistage implementation plans of best management practice (BMP) scenario under stepwise investment: (a) BMP roadmap optimization method encapsulated in the back end; (b) iterative participatory workflow designed for easy-to-use front endgn of the participatory watershed planning system.
+Figure 1 Framework of participatory optimization method for multistage implementation plans of best management practice (BMP) scenario under stepwise investment: (a) Back-end optimization method; (b) Front-end design of the participatory watershed planning system.

-Based on the simplified usage of the roadmap optimization method of a specific BMP scenario, the participation of non-expert stakeholders in determining roadmaps-can-be-summarized-as-an-iterative-workflow:-setting/adjusting investment-constraints-and-optional optimization-algorithm-based-parameters, submitting the roadmap optimization task, evaluating the optimized roadmaps and comparing them with existing ones if any, discussing and consulting among multiple-stakeholders, and-feeding-back-by-adjusting-parameter-settings-or attaining unanimous roadmaps (Figure 1b).
+Based on the simplified usage of the roadmap optimization method of a specific BMP scenario, the participation of non-expert stakeholders in determining roadmaps can be summarized as an iterative workflow: setting/adjusting investment constraints and optional optimization algorithm-based parameters, submitting the roadmap optimization task, evaluating the optimized roadmaps and comparing them with existing ones if any, discussing and consulting among multiple stakeholders, and feeding back by adjusting parameter settings or attaining unanimous roadmaps (Figure 1b).
 Among these, the intuitive roadmap visualization is essential for stakeholders to judge the merits of diverse roadmaps and guide the adjustment of investment constraints.
-Such an iterative workflow is suitable for implementation by web-based application architecture, which allows stakeholders in diverse groups can be accessed the application through a browser without installing software or configuring the environment and has become mainstream in promoting the development of easy-to-use geographic and environmental modeling applications (Chen et al., 2020; Jiang et al., 2016; McDonald et al., 2019; Zhang et al., 2019; A.X.
+Iterative workflow is suitable for implementation by web-based application architecture, which allows stakeholders in diverse groups can access the application through a browser without installing software or configuring the environment and has become mainstream in promoting the development of easy-to-use geographic modeling applications (Chen et al., 2020; Jiang et al., 2016; McDonald et al., 2019; Zhang et al., 2019; A.X.
 Zhu et al., 2021).
+User interaction in the iterative workflow can be handled by designing user-friendly front-end graphical interfaces.
+Simultaneously, computation-intensive optimization tasks can be executed in the back-end hardware infrastructure, including a single server or a high-performance computing (HPC) cluster, depending on the computation of actual tasks.

 Section 2.2 presents the overall architectural design of the web-based participatory watershed planning system for multistage BMP implementation plans.
 Sections 2.3-2.5 highlight three key functional designs of this system, including roadmap optimization method integration, visualization of roadmaps from spatial and temporal perspectives, and defining multiple stakeholder roles with diverse watershed management standpoints.